-Car-fire murders: Memorial vigil for Hannah Clarke and children Laianah, Aaliyah and Trey
+Car-fire murders: Memorial for Hannah Clarke and children Laianah, Aaliyah and Trey

 A mass of flowers and children's toys were laid at the front of the vigil, while hundreds of condolence messages have been written by a community still in shock.

-Nikki Brookes was a friend of Ms Clarke, and had to hold back tears as she addressed the crowd.
+Nikki Brookes was a friend of Hannah, and had to hold back tears as she addressed the crowd.
 She called for the community to not turn a blind eye to domestic violence.

 "We are a nation in pain," she said.